andyjiang3/chinese-chess/README.md

 ## Roles
 Michael handled most of the GUI stuff in game, Venkat handled most of the game logic stuff, and Andy handled most of the bonus feature stuff.
 We mostly focused on our individual parts but communicated a lot to make sure everything would be easily compatible.

+##### Andy Jiang
+* Implemented move timers and move logger along with the player system
+* Created the GUI for the timers and asynchronous updating, with animation.
+* Implemented game saving

 ##### Michael Yu:
 * Created the visual game board and its event handling
 * Managed language settings and the images of each piece